What is Geography?

 Geography at Trinity

-Trinity is continually ranked in the world top 100 universities for geography and is a hub of intensive and extensive geographical scholarship in Ireland (QS World University Rankings by Subject 2020).
+Trinity is ranked in the top 100 for Geography in 2022 QS Subject Rankings.
+Trinity is a hub of intensive and extensive geographical scholarship in Ireland.
 We teach and research across the subject, from coastal modelling and environmental change to development theory and urbanisation.
 Trinity geographers provide expert advice to governments and non-government institutions alike, on issues such as climate change, the economy, social inequality, health and wellbeing.

 Graduate skills and career opportunities

 Geographers are trained to analyse and provide solutions to diverse global challenges, ranging from the environmental and the urban, to the economic, political and social.
-This combination of subject specific (e.g. GIS, remote sensing, modelling) and transferable skills (e.g. teamwork, problem solving) make geography graduates highly valued in today’s job market, where adaptability and flexibility are widely regarded as assets.
+This combination of subject specific (such as GIS, remote sensing, and modelling) and transferable skills (such as teamwork and problem solving) make geography graduates highly valued in today’s job market, where adaptability and flexibility are widely regarded as assets.
+The ease with which our graduates find employment in all sorts of sectors suggests that employers know this!

 Careers taken up by graduating geography students include urban and regional planning, environmental consultancy, research and teaching, financial services, foreign affairs, leisure, tourism and overseas development.